alexkahn/learnyoujavascript/Learn you JavaScript for fun and profit.md

 JavaScript is an implementation of ECMAScript, a standardized browser scripting language that powers all aspects of the WWW.
 What exactly does JavaScript do?
 It adds behavior to web pages, it allows you to do things asyncronously, it allows you to store things on the client, in short: JavaScript allows you to program the web.

 What are all these JavaScript buzz words?
-- Node: a stand-alone (no browser) JavaScript interpreter (things that runs your code) built out of Chrome.
+- Node: a stand-alone (no browser) JavaScript interpreter (thing that runs your code) built out of Chrome.
 It's wicked fast and built to do things asyncronously.

 - jQuery: jQuery is a library (a bunch of files with code in them like yours) that turns ugly, annoying JavaScript into nice, elegant JavaScript.
 ```